DataDog/integrations-core/spark/README.md

 - Job state: number of jobs active, completed, skipped, failed

 ## Setup

-Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.

 ### Installation

 The Spark check is included in the [Datadog Agent][3] package, so you don't need to install anything else on your: